Andy Reid, Travis Kelce reflect on 10 years with the Chiefs - NewsBreak

 Andy Reid, Travis Kelce reflect on 10 years with the Chiefs

-The Chiefs were 29-67 in the regular season and 0-1 in playoffs in the six seasons before Reid arrived: they are 116-45 and 9-7 since then.End Zone Extra: Sign up to get our Kansas City Chiefs newsletter twice a week
+The Chiefs were 29-67 in the regular season and 0-1 in playoffs in the six seasons before Reid arrived: they are 116-45 and 9-7 since then.Chiefs’ Harrison Butker returns to practice, questionable to play vs. Raiders

 Reid also led the Chiefs to seven straight AFC West titles, two AFC titles and a Super Bowl ring.